bdring/FluidNC/README.md

 ## Credits

 This project is an adaptation of [FluidNC](https://github.com/bdring/FluidNC),  a CNC firmware optimized for the ESP32 controller.
 FluidNC is the next generation of firmware from the creators of Grbl_ESP32.
 It includes a web based UI and the flexibility to operate a wide variety of machine types.

-This includes the ability to control machines with multiple tool types such as laser plus spindle or a tool changer.
-The original [Grbl](https://github.com/gnea/grbl) is an awesome project by Sungeon (Sonny) Jeon.
-I have known him for many years and he is always very helpful.
-I have used Grbl on many projects.
+The original [Grbl](https://github.com/gnea/grbl) is a project by Sungeon (Sonny) Jeon.

 The Wifi and WebUI is based on [this project.](https://github.com/luc-github/ESP3D-WEBUI)